Starting a Restaurant, Bar or Coffee Shop in Alberta

 The following is intended to provide an overview of potential license, permit or registration requirements when considering the establishment of a restaurant in Alberta.
 This document was prepared by Canada Business and contains a series of steps and issues to consider in carrying out your project.
 The extent to which the information will apply to you will depend on the circumstances related to your situation.

 For further information on individual topics identified herein, contact The Business Link Business Service Centre.
-Since this document is only meant as a guide, the Canada Business service centres will not accept responsibility for business decisions made based on the information provided.
+Since this document is only meant as a guide, the Canada Business network service centres will not accept responsibility for business decisions made based on the information provided.
 Check out our Small Business Webinars: BizStart Webinar Series 1: MIND YOUR OWN BUSINESS

 TABLE OF CONTENTS